jsevo/taxumap/README.md

 ## Data required
 Two tables are required: the **microbiota data** and a **taxonomy table**.

 The ***microbiota data file*** (e.g., `examples/example_data/microbiota_table.csv`) must have a column with sample indices labeled 'index_column'.
-The remaining columns are expected to be amplicon sequence variant (ASV) or operational taxonomic unit (OTU), i.e., the lowest level of taxonomy:
+The remaining columns are expected to be amplicon sequence variant (ASV) labels or operational taxonomic unit (OTU) labels, i.e., the lowest level of taxonomy:

 | index_column | ASV1 | ASV2 | ... | ASV500 |
 | :--- | :---: | :---: | :---: | :---: |